blarney-lang/blarney/README.md

 Streams are another commonly-used abstraction in hardware description.
-They are often used to implement hardware modules that consume data at a *variable rate* that may depend on internal details of the module that the implementer does not wish to expose.
+They are often used to implement hardware modules that consume data at a *variable rate*, depending on internal details of the module that the implementer does not wish to (or is unable to) expose.
 In Blarney, streams are captured by the following interface.

 ```hs
 type Stream a = Get a